NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/external/ext_tools.md

 ***

-The format of the variable glossary JSON file is an object of an array of docs.
+The format of the variable glossary JSON file is an object of an array variable `docs`.
 Here is an example of a glossary with two variables:

 ```
 "variables": {